hammerheim-game/hammerheim-rules/2-core-rules.md

 Some maniac warriors carry two weapons, one in each hand, so they can rain a flurry of blows on their enemies.
-A warrior armed with two one-handed weapons may make 1 extra Attack with the additional weapon.
+A warrior armed with two one-handed weapons may make 1 extra Attack with the additional weapon though will suffer -1 WS to compensate for the difficulty in making precision blows while flailing wildly.
 Note that this is added to the total of the warrior’s attacks after other modifiers, such as frenzy, have been applied.
 If he is armed with two different weapons (sword and dagger, for example), he will make a